 Pro installation quickstart 🚀

-The dropdown input allows users to select a value from a customizable list of options:
+The dropdown input allows users to select a value from a list of options.
+Unlike native select elements, the dropdown input allows you to customize both its appearance and behavior.

 The options prop can accept three different formats of values: